madhu102938/Spell-correct/README.md

 ## Steps to run this
 - Make sure `main_file.cpp` and `words_alpha.txt` are the same directory
 - Run `main_file.cpp`
-- It takes in two arguments
+- It takes in two arguments, works for commandline arguments as well
    1. path to word list (one word per line)
    2. The word which you want to check
 - Returns a vector of words that are closest to the word